PCI Compliance Requirements Guide

 PCI compliance steps for an organization

 Any business that accepts credit card payments, big or small, must be PCI compliant.
-This means that the organization must follow the rules set by the PCI Standards Council.
+This means that the organization must follow the rules set by the PCI Security Standards Council.

 This typically involves following these five steps.

-Step 1: Understand your organization’s PCI level
+Step 1: Understand your organization’s PCI level.

 Any organization’s PCI level is determined based on the number of annual transactions it processes.
-There are four levels of PCI compliance, each with its own set of requirements, starting from level one and going up to four:

 - Level 1: An organization with more than 6 million transactions per year that has also been the victim of a breach that compromised card holders’ confidential data.